phiMale/Sem2-22-embedded/README.md

 # Sem2-22-embedded
+## Purpose
-First embedded C programs for course &amp; seminar purposes at my university.
+First embedded C programs for course &amp; seminar purposes (embedded systems university course).
+## Usage
 Not necessarily useful.
+You're still free to follow my learning progress and use the code.
+Some documentations are written in German, code and comments are usually in English.